-'''

 efm set-priority acctg 10.0.1.10 1

-'''

 In the event of a failover, Failover Manager will first retrieve information from Postgres streaming replication to confirm which Standby node has the most recent data, and promote the node with the least chance of data loss.
-If two Standby nodes contain equally up-to-date data, the node with a higher user-specified priority value will be promoted to Master.
+If two Standby nodes contain equally up-to-date data, the node with a higher user-specified priority value will be promoted to Master unless use.replay.tiebreaker is set to false.
 To check the priority value of your Standby nodes, use the command: